Julius Arigi: Post World War I

-After the war he became a citizen of newly established Czechoslovakia where he in 1919 co-founded Ikarus, one of country's pioneer civil aviation companies; two years later founded another company, air travel named Weltbäderflugverkehr ("World Spa Air Transport"), which operated on the line between the capital Prague and famous spa towns of Marienbad (Mariánské Lázně) and Karlsbad (Karlovy Vary) etc. in western Bohemia.
+After the war he became a citizen of newly established Czechoslovakia where he in 1919 co-founded Ikarus, one of country's pioneer civil aviation companies; two years later founded another company, air travel named Weltbäderflugverkehr ("World Spa Air Transport"), which operated on the line between the capital Prague and famous spa towns of Mariánské Lázně and Karlovy Vary etc. in western Bohemia.
 Also while in Czechoslovakia, he helped select sites for new airfields.
 Later, when he became an ardent National Socialist and joined (1928) the German National Socialist Workers' Party (Czechoslovakia), was involved in espionage for the Third Reich.
-In 1934 moved to Berlin and two years later he obtained Austrian citizenship.
+In 1934 he moved to Berlin and two years later he obtained Austrian citizenship.

 In 1935, he partnered with a friend from World War I, fellow ace Benno Fiala von Fernbrugg, in forming the Wiener-Neustadt Airport Management Association.

-He became a Luftwaffe fighter instructor beginning in 1938.
+From 1938, he was a Luftwaffe fighter instructor with the rank of captain.
 Two of his students became some of the most successful aces of World War II: Walter Nowotny (258 victories) and Hans-Joachim Marseille (158 victories).
 Their ability to repeatedly shoot down multiple enemies on the same sortie can be traced to Arigi's teaching them to close to minimum range before firing.
 Arigi later noted that while both students were quietly eager, Nowotny was naturally talented but Marseille had to work for mastery.

-Arigi died in his sleep of natural causes in Seewalchen am Attersee, Austria.
+Arigi died in his sleep of natural causes in Seewalchen am Attersee, Austria on 1 August 1981.